 - Note that San Salvador and San José are the most popular hubs.
 Occasionally a promotional return flight may be even cheaper than a one-way fare.

-- Worthwhile domestic flights include Managua to the Corn Islands (about US$165 return), which saves a two-day bus/boat trip each way.
+- Worthwhile domestic flights include Managua to Nicaragua's Corn Islands (about US$165 return), which saves a two-day bus/boat trip each way.
 Flights within Panama and Costa Rica can also be cheap.

 Long-distance cycling in the region can be dangerous, as few drivers are accustomed to sharing narrow streets in cities, or often-shoulderless two-lane highways, with bicycles.
 That said, cycling is on an upswing, with mountain rides and coffee-plantation tours (including guide and bike) available all over Central America.